 Management is responsible for the other information.
-The other information comprises the information included in the Statement by the SCWO Board set out on page 1.
+The other information comprises the information included in the Statement by the SCWO Board set out on page 1 but does not include the financial statements and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.